JSON Formatter guide

 The JSON Formatter helps you read copied JSON by parsing it and printing it with indentation.
 It is for syntax and readability, not for proving that an API payload follows a particular business schema.

-The formula in plain language
+The logic in plain language

 In plain language: The tool parses JSON text in the browser, optionally sorts object keys recursively, then serializes the result with two-space indentation.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a filled-out example before copying the answer.

-If that sounds abstract, use the example cards on the calculator page.
-They show a complete set of inputs and the kind of answer you should expect.
+The example cards on the tool page show a complete input and the kind of answer you should expect.

 How to read the answer

-Read the headline result first.
-Then look at the smaller supporting lines because they explain the parts behind the answer, such as totals, units, ranges, or formula steps.
+Read the main result first.
+Then check the smaller lines for the totals, units, ranges, counts, or formula steps behind it.

 • The output box shows formatted JSON with two-space indentation.